cisselab/qSR/README.md

  and 3rd party plugin jet algorithms.
 See COPYING file for details.

 To use the Hierarchical Clustering feature,
-  1) Compile the FastJetTree.cc code.
+  Compile the FastJetTree.cc code.

-  For Mac, this can be done using g++. cd into the qSR/SpatialClustering/BioJet/FJCore/fjcore-3.2.0/ and call g++ -O BioJetsTree.cc fjcore.cc -o BioJetsTree
+  For Unix systems, this can be done using g++. cd into the qSR/SpatialClustering/BioJet/FJCore/fjcore-3.2.0/ and call g++ -O BioJetsTree.cc fjcore.cc -o BioJetsTree

-  2) Edit the 4th line of BioJetTree.m to give the full path to where BioJetsTree has been compiled on your computer.